 Why don't some children gain weight?

 The period of transitional feeding is a very vulnerable period.
 It is the time when malnutrition starts in many infants, contributing to the high prevalence of malnutrition in children under two years of age.
 The link between malnutrition and infant feeding has been clearly established.
-Improper feeding practices in infancy and early childhood results in malnutrition, which lead to impaired cognitive and social development and future health complications.
+Improper feeding practices in infancy and early childhood results in malnutrition, which leads to impaired cognitive and social development and future health complications.

-According to Rapid Survey of Children (2013-2014) data, high prevalence of stunting (26.7%) and wasting (13%) exists among under-five children belonging to highest wealth index (HWI) communities in India.
+According to Rapid Survey of Children (2013-2014) data, the high prevalence of stunting (26.7%) and wasting (13%) exists among under-five children belonging to highest wealth index (HWI) communities in India.
 Running in similar lines, Gupta et al., 2017, found out that inadequate infant and young child feeding (IYCF) being an important determinant of stunting and underweight amongst under-five children, may have resulted in high undernutrition amongst HWI families.

 List of solid foods:

 Weaning foods are based on cereal-pulse-nut and sugar/jaggery combinations, constituting good quality protein, adequate calories and other protective nutrients.
 Since babies cannot consume bulky complementary food, in sufficient quantities, energy-rich foods like fats and sugars should be included in such preparations.
 You can also feed them with green leafy vegetables, which are rich, yet inexpensive sources of vitamins and minerals.
 However, greens should be well cleaned before cooking, to prevent foodborne infections.
 Toddlers should be introduced to different vegetables and fruits gradually.

 The Food and Nutrition Board under the Ministry of Women and Child Development, India, released a document on Nutritious Recipes for Complementary Feeding of Infants and Young Children.
 This is a very useful book which offers many nutritious recipe suggestions for your toddler.